shakes76/PatternAnalysis-2023/lesion_detection_larsmoan/README.md

   <figcaption>YOLOv1 output tensor.
 Source: <a href="http://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Redmon_You_Only_Look_CVPR_2016_paper.pdf">"You Only Look Once by Joseph Redmon et al., CVPR 2016</a>.</figcaption>
 </figure>

 In the figure above the core ideas is presented, each grid cell proposing two bounding boxes (in black) but only one class.
-The "best" box and class over a certain treshold is then used as the final prediction.
+The "best" box and class over a certain treshold is then used as the final prediction. -> Single stage object detection and classification!

 ### Output
-Following from the description above about what the model outputs.
 Because the model uses a 7x7 grid, the output is a tensor of shape (batch_size, 7, 7, 30).
 Where 30 is the number of parameters that is predicted for each grid cell.
 The 30 parameters per grid cell are:
 [objectness_score, box_x, box_y, width, height] + [objectness_score, box_x, box_y, width, height] + [class_probabilities].
 Two bounding boxes + a vector of class probabilities.
 In the case of the original YOLO paper, the model was trained on the [PASCAL dataset](http://host.robots.ox.ac.uk/pascal/VOC/) where there are 20 classes present.
 Hence the 30 parameters per grid cell.